grscheller/scheller-linux-archive/javaGrock/javaWithMake/README.md

-# Java with Make.
+## Java with Make.
-Wrote this while back when I was getting frustrated using Netbeans<br>
+Wrote this a while back when I was getting frustrated using Netbeans<br>
 as my java IDE.
-Wanted to see if GNU Make was a viable build tool<br>
+Wanted to see if GNU Make was a viable alternative<br>
 for java.
 What here is just a rudimentary start.

-I might come back<br>
-some day to continue when I better understand the java ecosystem.<br>
+I might come back someday to continue when I better understand the<br>

-Someday this might get to the point of providing a Make based build<br> skeleton that could be compatible with an IDE.
+java ecosystem.<br>

-In the age of SBT, Make for Java is probably dead.
+In the age of SBT, using Make for Java is probably dead.

 ## To build:
 ```